 The most recent quote to make the rounds is seemingly popular because it sounds scientific enough to be true.

-Many people, including a personal friend of mine Kamini Verma, have reached out to the Karen Purvis Institute of Child Development for clarification.
-This is the exact written response that Kamini received from their office:
+Another play therapist, Kamini Verma, reached out to the Karen Purvis Institute of Child Development for clarification in 2019.
+This is the exact written response that Ms. Verma received from their office: